eodms-sgdot/eodms-cli/README.md

 4. Download existing orders using a CSV file from a previous order/download process (files found under "results" folder)

-	- This option allows the user to re-download an existing set of images from a previous session (all session results are save in the "results" folder as CSV files).
+	- This option allows the user to re-download an existing set of images from a previous session (all session results are save in the "results" folder as CSV files or in a location specified in the [configuration file](#config-results)).

 ### Input File